htutwaiphyoe/epic-react/react-fundamentals/README.md

 - To reduce the duplication for creating the React elements
 - React.createElement() can accept first argument which is a type as a function which returns something that can render
+- If type is a function, it stores as a reference in type property
+- if createElement type is a function and when react renders DOM node for that, it creates element in memory with function and call that function to get the dom node that represents that elements
-- Only React.createElement() elements include in React Dev Tools, function calls are not included
+- Only React.createElement() elements include in React Dev Tools, direct function calls are not included
+- using jsx, babel needs to know to put function as a reference in element type. if not it just adds in quotes
+- In jsx syntax specifications, for React components, it must start with Upper case character and it will refer function